Essential Travel Tips for Women

 Carry two wallets.
 Keep one with most of your cash and cards in it.
 I use a small money clip hidden on my body.
 Have a second “decoy” wallet, that is easier to access, with just a bit of cash for the day in it.

 Don’t put yourself in dangerous situations.
 This seems like an obvious one, but it is not.
-I’ve seen so many women, intoxicated on adventure, wishing they could go back and change the hands of time.
+I’ve seen so many women, intoxicated on adventure, really wish they could go back and change the hands of time.
 Don’t get wasted and walk alone down unknown streets at 2 AM.
 Don’t share a one-way tuk-tuk into the wilderness with an overly-friendly male traveller, in order to save a few dollars.
 Don’t just head out on solo trips, especially in remote areas, without checking with a few locals to see if it is safe.
 I could go on and on.
 Try temper your sense of freedom with a bit of precaution.

 3. Girl Talk:

 Periods and peeing are issues that many women are concerned about when it comes to travel, especially low budget travel, but I have some helpful tips for you.
+I mention products that I have used over and over and have made my life easier.
+The images below are linked to these products on Amazon so you can get the exact items that I have found so helpful.
+And let's be real, if you purchase through my links you help fund my adventures.

 If I had a dollar for every time I was on an insanely long bus ride with no bathroom breaks except a 2 minute stop where all the men get off the bus and piss on the side of the highway and all the women sit there with their legs double crossed.
 I finally got myself a device that lets you stand up and pee like a dude.
 It’s basically a piss funnel and it’s great.
 You don’t need to pull down your pants.
 It is very discrete.
-There are two kinds that I know of; the soft silicone ones and the hard plastic ones.
+There are two kinds that I know about; the soft silicone ones and the hard plastic ones.
 The soft ones are much more compact but I have heard from some women that they sometimes leak.
 Yeah, you really don’t want to piss down your leg in the middle of a trip.
 I have the hard plastic one.
 The brand I use is called P-Style.
 It works like a charm and has never leaked.
 I just bring a small water bottle with me, give it a rinse and keep it in a Ziplock bag, inside a pretty discreet pouch.
-And girls, no matter what situation you find yourself in, wet wipes are you friend.
+And no matter what situation you are in, wet wipes are you friend.

 4. Health and Beauty: